RubberDuckDestroyer/hitarthasrani.com/content/blog/2023-03-06-bulk-s3-bucket-transfer/index.md

 - The cherry on top: every hour you get 80 - 100 files more.

 ## A viable solution but there might be a better way

+Step 0: Check your folders.

+- Let's say your files are in the "folder1" folder, create a new folder called "folder1_old" to store all the old files you want to move out from "folder1"

 Step 1: Immidiately transfer any files that need to be processed into the "process_me" folder .
 (If you take more than an hour you will have to do this again)